kironroy/SQL/README.md

 ## Inserting Data into Tables

-📝 Note: Ids can get out of order if you makr failed attempts at an entry.
+📝 Note: Ids can get out of order if you make failed attempts at an entry.
 For example if you leave a field blank when no ```Nulls``` are allowed, SSM won't let you create a record.

 **<u>However</u>**, the record is still created.
 Don't worry about skipped numbers.